keras-team/keras-io/guides/md/keras_cv/retina_net_overview.md

 KerasCV offers a complete set of APIs to train your own state-of-the-art, production-grade object detection model.
-These APIs include object detection specific data augmentation techniques, models, and COCO metrics.
+These APIs include object detection specific data augmentation techniques, batteries included object detection models, and a custom callback to evaluate COCO metrics.

 To get started, let's sort out all of our imports and define global configuration parameters.